Wall Street Pummels Alcoa Corporation (AA) After Recent Earnings Report

-Alcoa Corporation (NYSE:AA) went down by -2.01% from its latest closing price compared to the recent 1-year high of $98.09.
-The company’s stock price has collected 6.27% of gains in the last five trading sessions.
+Alcoa Corporation (NYSE:AA) went down by -5.26% from its latest closing price compared to the recent 1-year high of $98.09.
+The company’s stock price has collected -3.32% of loss in the last five trading sessions.
 Barron’s reported on 04/21/22 that Tesla, Dow Are Handling Inflation.
 Alcoa Shows It Isn’t Easy.

 Is It Worth Investing in Alcoa Corporation (NYSE :AA) Right Now?

-Alcoa Corporation (NYSE:AA) scored a price-to-earnings ratio above its average ratio, recording 10.20 x from its present earnings ratio.
+Alcoa Corporation (NYSE:AA) scored a price-to-earnings ratio above its average ratio, recording 10.06 x from its present earnings ratio.
 Plus, the 36-month beta value for AA is at 2.34.
+Opinions of the stock are interesting as 7 analysts out of 14 who provided ratings for Alcoa Corporation declared the stock was a “buy,” while 1 rated the stock as “overweight,” 6 rated it as “hold,” and 0 as “sell.”

 Sponsored

+The average price from analysts is $58.63, which is $7.62 above the current price.
 AA currently public float of 173.82M and currently shorts hold a 4.35% ratio of that float.
-Today, the average trading volume of AA was 6.37M shares.
+Today, the average trading volume of AA was 6.19M shares.

 AA’s Market Performance

-AA stocks went up by 6.27% for the week, with a monthly jump of 20.07% and a quarterly performance of -11.37%, while its annual performance rate touched 14.25%.
-The volatility ratio for the week stands at 4.13% while the volatility levels for the past 30 days are set at 4.85% for Alcoa Corporation.
-The simple moving average for the period of the last 20 days is 7.00% for AA stocks with a simple moving average of -15.45% for the last 200 days.
+AA stocks went down by -3.32% for the week, with a monthly jump of 12.98% and a quarterly performance of -17.79%, while its annual performance rate touched 38.16%.
+The volatility ratio for the week stands at 3.37% while the volatility levels for the past 30 days are set at 4.33% for Alcoa Corporation.
+The simple moving average for the period of the last 20 days is 2.18% for AA stocks with a simple moving average of -16.75% for the last 200 days.

 Analysts’ Opinion of AA